defenseunicorns/uds-cli/CONTRIBUTING.md

 - **Prefer readability over being clever**: We have a strong preference for code readabilty in UDS CLI.
 Specifically, this means things like: naming variables appropriately, keeping functions to a reasonable size and avoiding complicated solutions when simple ones exist.

 - **User experience is paramount**: UDS CLI doesn't have a pretty UI (yet), but the core user-centered design principles that apply when building a frontend also apply to this CLI tool.
 First and foremost, features in UDS CLI should enhance workflows and make life easier for end users; if a feature doesn't accomplish this, it will be dropped.

-### Pre-Commit Hooks and Linting
-In this repo you can optionally use [pre-commit](https://pre-commit.com/) hooks for automated validation and linting, but if not CI will run these checks for you.

 ### Continuous Delivery
 Continuous Delivery is core to our development philosophy.
 Check out [https://minimumcd.org](https://minimumcd.org/) for a good baseline agreement on what that means.